Otto Wahle: Coaching career and later life

 In 1906, Wahle became a US citizen.
-He became the American swimming team coach for the 1912 Summer Olympics, where he coached future Gen. George S. Patton Jr. for the swimming event in the pentathlon.
+He worked as the American swimming team coach for the 1912 Summer Olympics, where he coached future Gen. George S. Patton Jr. for the swimming portion of the pentathlon.
 At the 1920 and 1924 Summer Olympics, he was the coach of the American water polo team.

 Wahle played a major role in the growth of swimming as a competitive sport in the United States and wrote many of the rules listed in early Amateur Athletic Union manuals.

 He died in 1963 in Forest Hills, Queens, and was inducted in to the International Swimming Hall of Fame in 1968.
 In 1990, he was inducted into the USA Water Polo Hall of Fame.